kristenvonbecker/explorer_ai/README.md

 Explorer AI is built on [Rasa](https://rasa.com/docs/rasa/), an open-source framework for conversation-driven development.
 Its model uses Rasa's
 [DIET classifier](https://rasa.com/blog/introducing-dual-intent-and-entity-transformer-diet-state-of-the-art-performance-on-a-lightweight-architecture/)
 to label the user's intent and extract any important information from their message.
-And in order to handle conversation flow (deciding when to listen, and when/how to respond), the model relies on a collection of "policies", which include strategies ranging from straightforward if-then rules to the implementation of transformers (e.g. the [TED policy](https://rasa.com/docs/rasa/policies/#ted-policy)).
+And for dialog management (deciding when to listen, and when/how to respond), the model relies on a collection of "policies", which include strategies ranging from straightforward if-then rules to the implementation of transformers (e.g. the [TED policy](https://rasa.com/docs/rasa/policies/#ted-policy)).
 The configuration of [the model's training pipeline](https://rasa.com/docs/rasa/tuning-your-model/) is located in `modeling/rasa/config.yml`.